The Student Prince (film)

 The Student Prince is a 1954 American musical film directed by Richard Thorpe and starring Ann Blyth, Edmund Purdom, John Ericson, Louis Calhern, Edmund Gwenn, S. Z. Sakall and Betta St. John.
 The film is an adaptation of the 1924 operetta of the same name composed by Sigmund Romberg with lyrics by Dorothy Donnelly.
 The film's screenplay was written by Sonya Levien and William Ludwig.

 Based on the stage play Old Heidelberg by Wilhelm Meyer-Förster (itself an adaptation of his obscure 1898 novel Karl Heinrich), the film is about a brash young prince of a small German kingdom who must choose between his romance with a barmaid and his impending royal duties.
 It was filmed and released in CinemaScope and Ansco Color.

 During production, original star Mario Lanza left the project before principal photography, necessitating his last-minute replacement by the lesser-known Purdom.
-Because of the contractual agreement between Metro-Goldwyn-Mayer and Lanza, songs that the Lanza had recorded were dubbed over Purdom's voice.
+Because of the contractual agreement between Metro-Goldwyn-Mayer and Lanza, songs that Lanza had recorded were dubbed with Purdom lip syncing.

 Plot

-Near the turn of the 20th century, young Prince Karl of Karlsburg, a small but fiercely proud kingdom within the German Empire, is the grandson of one of a handful of petty kings within German-speaking central Europe.

-Karl has been raised most of his life for the military, but when it comes time for him to marry, the princess who has been picked for him cannot stand his stiff formality.
-His tutor recommends that he be sent to a university in Heidelberg to develop an easier, more sociable manner.

-He eventually slips into the social mix at the university, becomes accepted by his peers and falls deeply in love with Kathie, a pretty, popular and musically inclined barmaid who holds court in the local biergarten.
-When his grandfather dies unexpectedly, Karl must marry the princess and take his place in Karlsburg.
-He returns to Heidelberg one last time to bid Kathie a poignant farewell.
+At the royal palace in Karlsburg, King Ferdinand counsels his grandson, Prince Karl Franz, on the young man's imminent engagement to the wealthy Princess Johanna of Nordhausen.
+The king observes that although their country is poor, it has always survived because the men of the royal family marry well.
+The following evening, Johanna is feted with a ball, but she finds the prince's cold, formal manner off-putting.

+The king and Johanna's mother, Queen Mathilda, discuss the shaky prospects for an alliance between their heirs, and Mathilda says that Karl must learn to radiate warmth and charm.
+Karl's teacher, Prof. Juttner, is summoned to the palace in the middle of the night and ordered to instruct the prince in the graces of living.
+Juttner maintains that such an education comes from being with other people, and recommends that Karl be sent to his own alma mater, the University of Heidelberg.
+Karl is dispatched to Heidelberg the next day, along with Juttner and the punctilious royal valet, Lutz.

+They take rooms in an inn owned by Joseph Ruder, and Karl is immediately charmed by Ruder's pretty niece Kathie.
+When Karl impulsively kisses Kathie, however, she angrily rebuffs him.
+Classes begin, and the haughty prince bristles at being treated like all the other students.
+After chastening comments from Juttner and Kathie, however, Karl resolves to adapt to student life, and quickly finds that he enjoys it.

+On Kathie's recommendation, he joins the Westphalians, a student corps made up of good-natured commoners, and learns to consume prodigious amounts of beer.
+When Karl again attempts to kiss Kathie one evening, she knocks him down, as Lutz watches, aghast.
+Lutz orders Ruder to send Kathie away, threatening dire consequences if the incident is reported.
+The distraught Ruder goes to Kathie's room and finds her already packing, and tells her where to find a job in a nearby town.